syncfusion-content/ej2-vue-docs/ej2-vue/uploader/async.md

 ```

-### Server-side configure save action to returned response
+### Server-side configuration for saving and returning responses

-The following example demonstrates how the server-side action for saving the file in server to returned response in JSON, String and File type data's.
+The following example demonstrates the server-side action for saving files on the server and returning responses in JSON, String, and File formats.

 ```c#
 [AcceptVerbs("Post")]